Pasindu-Batagoda/PlanPerfect/README.md

 * npm install -g react-native-cli

-3. Yarn (optional but recommended): Yarn is a package manager that can speed up the installation process.
+3. Install Yarn (recommended): Yarn is a package manager that can speed up the installation process.
    Install Yarn by following the instructions at https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable

 4. Java Development Kit (JDK): Download and install JDK